orbs-network/gamma-cli/marketplace/gamma-devkit-google-deployment-guide.md

 To read more about this and learn more about blockchain in general and how to move forward into more complex examples using Orbs be sure to [visit our GitBook](https://orbs.gitbook.io/contract-sdk/)

-To learn more about Orbs and it's projects feel free to [visit our website](https://www.orbs.com/)
+To learn more about Orbs and it's mission feel free to [visit our website](https://www.orbs.com/)